hafizkh/Thunder-Weather/README.md

 - Once LoggedIn alert appears, app redirects the weather page
 - Write the city name to see the weather of the respective city

+### Techstack in the Application
+- React
+- Reac-Router
+- React-Bootstrap
 # React Weather API Application

 # 1. React Basics